chauprin/Get-Locations/README.md

 # Get-Locations
 A REST API to get nearby points to a particular latitude longitude using extensions of postgres and without them also.

-Includes authentication using grant type = client credentials
+Includes authentication using Grant Type = Client Credentials
 Implemented using Python, Flask, PostgreSQL and data migration

 Usage :